leondrhs/KeyManager/README.md

 Just add the KeyManager update() function to your main Thread and you're good to go!

-And don't forget to register the KeyManager class as a KeyListener to your Panel.
+And don't forget to register the KeyManager class as a KeyListener to your Panel:

+    addKeyListener(new KeyManager());

-Simple example:
+Usage example:

     -> Player.java